u-fischer/combofont/Readme.md

 An EXPERIMENTAL package to add nfss-declaration of combo fonts to a luaLaTeX document

-Version 0.2  Ulrike Fischer 2017-
+Version 0.2 copyright Ulrike Fischer 2017-

 ## License